top of page

 Ignorance doesn’t exempt from consequences.

-Don't know zinc blocks copper?
+Not knowing that zinc blocks copper?
 Copper is still blocked.

 Premature death awaits in the darkness of ignorance — not because God wills death, but because we didn’t understand His creation well enough to steward it.